- When do puppies start teething?

 Puppy teething can also be a dangerous phase.
 Puppies do not always gravitate towards cushions or shoes; sometimes they want to chew power cables or swallow a button.
 While playing, pups can seriously harm themselves.

 Creating a puppy-proof house is much like planning a home safe for a child.
 Make sure there are child-locks on all the drawers (especially in the kitchen) so that your puppy cannot jump up and accidentally open them.

 You can also buy dog gates.
-These gates are like baby gates—they are not very high but they keep your pup out of the dangerous areas or areas where they may cause a lot of damage.
+These gates are like baby gates—they are not very high but they keep your pup out of the dangerous places or areas where they may cause a lot of damage.
 No one wants their pup eating through their collection of books or their work for the next day!

 While puppy teething can be a potentially destructive phase in life, there are ways to make it easier for your puppy while still making sure it does not ruin your house.

 Even better, once your puppy stops teething, you will have an intact home and a happy, well-trained pup!

 There is a lot to learn about caring for a new puppy, and it isn’t an easy task, but it does get easier!
 That’s our guide on puppy teething, and all the tips and tricks to make it that little bit easier.
 So, if you want to learn more about your puppy and what to expect in the coming months, why not check out our article on preparing for a puppy.